Post Author: Eugene Nagawiecki

 Image retrieved from: https://www.thrillist.com/news/nation/kfc-apology-for-running-out-of-chicken-in-uk

 Indeed, even Twitter approved.
-What was essentially the same message but ignored and ridiculed in the form of wordy apology was now being labeled as “brilliant,” by Alex Goy on Twitter and welcomed; “Apology accepted @KFC_UK !
+What was essentially the same message but ignored and ridiculed in the form of a wordy apology was now being labeled as “brilliant” by Alex Goy on Twitter and welcomed; “Apology accepted @KFC_UK !
 Best apology ever !!” exclaimed Amandip Kaur, an amused Twitter follower.

 A Picture’s Worth a Thousand….

-In truth, the second “photo apology” included a body of text as well.
-Despite a larger, seperated “We’re sorry.”, the text was condensed in actual size and placed neatly centered-bottom of the photo; almost as if to be over-looked.
+In truth, the second “photo apology” also included a body of text.
+Despite a larger, separated “We’re sorry.”, the text was condensed in actual size and placed centered-bottom of the photo neatly, almost as if to be overlooked.
 The text’s message was similar in tone and overall message as the first block text apology, but it seemed unnecessary as the photo stole the show.
-In fact, when scanning through comments to the “picture apology” the focus remains on the image, hardly ever addressing the four to five sentences of text accompanying it.
+When scanning through comments to the “picture apology,” the focus remains on the image, hardly ever addressing the four to five sentences of text accompanying it.

-As, Twitter user The Walnuts Shopping accurately summarizes: “Three simple letters says it all!
+As a Twitter user, The Walnuts Shopping accurately summarizes: “Three simple letters says it all!
 Brilliant marketing in the midst of a storm! @kfc (clapping hands emoji)”.
-Of course, as with most things in life, the reversal of KFC’s fortune in the wake of their crisis was not dependent on only one factor, yet, what cannot be ignored is the effectiveness in ultimately using a photograph as the medium for their communication.
+Although, of course, as with most things in life, the reversal of KFC’s fortune in the wake of their crisis was not dependent on only one factor.
+However, what cannot be ignored is the effectiveness of ultimately using a photograph as the medium for their communication.

 Foliobox_20-1

-As much as I’m reluctant to admit, being as I’m a man of words – hence the blog posts ;) - our world is a visual world.
+As much as I’m reluctant to admit it, as I’m a man of words – hence the blog posts ;) - our world is visual.
 Words cannot compete with the persuasive potential of imagery.
-We are simply more readily attracted to, and immediately effected by things we see and can digest quickly and easily.
+We are more readily attracted to and immediately affected by things we see and can digest quickly and easily.

 This, of course, brings us back to our world of photography.
-OK, so KFC doesn’t teach us anything about photography we didn’t already know, but it does serve as an ever-important reminder that photography (visual arts) is perhaps the most profound medium of communication we have.
-No other form can deliver a message so instantly, so boldly, and so -while on the face of it – simple, yet invisibly layered and complex.
+OK, so KFC doesn’t teach us anything about photography we didn’t already know.
+Still, it does serve as an ever-important reminder that photography (visual arts) is perhaps the most profound medium of communication we have.
+No other form can deliver a message so instantly, so boldly, and so -while on the face of it – simple yet invisibly layered and complex.
 This is something not to be taken for granted.
-Never stop shooting and don’t underestimate the power of your work to affect.
+Never stop shooting, and don’t underestimate the power of your work to affect.

 Make an Impression